-In this article we will describe the basic concepts of dependency injection with inversify, which are required to implement extensions for Eclipse Theia.
-The main two use cases are (1) to use a service or a class provided by the platform and (2) to contribute an extension to the platform.
+In this article we will describe the basic concepts of dependency injection in Eclipse Theia using inversify.
+Dependency injection is used in Eclipse Theia to implement extensions.
+The main two use cases are (1) to use a service or a class provided by Theia and (2) to contribute an extension to the platform.
 In both cases, inversify is the glue between your extension and Theia.
+Therefore, this article is a good preparation in case you want to build your own custom extension for Theia.

 Eclipse Theia is a platform to develop web-based tools and IDEs.
 More details about this new Eclipse project can be found in this article.
 One of the core benefits of Eclipse Theia is its extensibility.
 This extensibility is achieved by relying heavily on dependency injection based on “inversify”.
 If you are familiar with the Eclipse Platform, inversify replaces extension points and OSGi declarative services.
 If you are familiar with Google Guice, inversify is pretty much the same with only small differences.
 When getting started with Eclipse Theia, inversify is probably the most important new thing to learn (besides TypeScript, HTML, and CSS).
 Therefore, we describe the most important concepts of inversify used in Theia in this article along with some examples.